m4ndeb2r/DesignPatternDetector/README.md

 **Using the application (the happy flow)**

 After starting the application choose *File* > *New project* from the menu.
 A new project opens with the default name [New Project].
-To run an analysis, three input parameters have to be provided: (1) select an input (an export from ArgoUML, an `*.xmi` file), (2) select a desing pattern templates file (`*.xml`) and (3) choose one of the two possible values from the max. allowed missing edges combobox (0 or 1).
+To run an analysis, two input parameters have to be provided: (1) select an input (an export from ArgoUML, an `*.xmi` file), and (2) select a desing pattern templates file (`*.xml`).
 After that, hit the analyse button, and the application will attempt to detect design patterns defined in templates file (2) in the in input file (1).

 Save the project via *File > Save* or *File > Save as*.
 Saved projects can be re-opened via *File > Open*.